 Exotic Pulse Rifles:

-- Graviton Lance (Energy) - Final shot in the burst deals higher damage (with no damage fall-off at longer ranges).
-Enemies killed with the weapon release an elemental explosion.
+- Graviton Lance (Void) - Final shot in the burst deals higher damage (with no damage fall-off at longer ranges).
+Enemies killed with the weapon release an elemental explosion that spawns homing projectiles.

 - Vigilance Wing (Kinetic) - Fires in five-round bursts.
 Temporarily improves the player's health regeneration and movement speed when a nearby ally is killed.
 Improves overall stats while the player is the last living member of a fireteam.